Reconstructing Point Sets from Distance Distributions: Introduction

-The combinatorial turnpike problem can be formulated as an assignment problem \cite{Assignment:1957,Burkard:2009} or a general integer program (when the domain is discrete) \cite{Miller:1960,IBARAKI197639,Papadimitriou:1982}.
-Most of the prior approaches described in the above sections try to first find the correct assignments of the distances to pairs of points $\alpha(k)$, and then recover the point locations $u_n$.
-On the other hand, the approach by Daki\'c \cite{Dakic:2000} adopts the integer programming formulation where the point locations are represented by a binary vector in the noiseless case, and directly recovered via semidefinte programming (SDP).
-Assignments are then a byproduct of the process.

-We proceed along the line of integer programming to solve the turnpike problem and the beltway problem in section \ref{sec:main_turnpike} and \ref{sec:main_beltway} respectively.
-Instead of relaxing the integer program to a convex SDP, we relax it to a constrained minimization of a nonconvex objective, which leads to the proposed approach that is more efficient and suitable for large-scale problems.
-Importantly, measurement noise is naturally incorporated into our formulation by smoothing the target distance distribution.
-A key ingredient in the proposed approach is a suitably constructed initializer inspired by the spectral initialization strategy \cite{Netrapalli2015:RPAM,WF:2015}.
-We analyze the convergence of the projected gradient method to a global optimum.
-In order to have a fast method, we also propose a computationally efficient projection onto the relaxed constraint set.
+We proceed along the line of integer programming to solve the turnpike and beltway problems in Section \ref{sec:main_turnpike} and \ref{sec:main_beltway} respectively.
+Instead of relaxing the integer program to a convex SDP as Daki\'c \cite{Dakic:2000}, we relax it to a constrained minimization of a nonconvex objective, which is computationally much more efficient and suitable for large-scale problems.
+To this end we also develop an efficient projection onto the relaxed constraint set.
+It can be initialized with a suitably constructed initializer inspired by the spectral initialization strategy \cite{Netrapalli2015:RPAM,WF:2015} or a random initializer.
+The measurement noise is naturally incorporated into our formulation by smoothing the target distance distribution.
+We complement these results with a convergence analysis of the proposed method in the neighbourhood of a global optimum, and an analysis of the difficulty of recovery using the mutual information between the point and distance.

-Both the turnpike and beltway problems can be formulated in similar ways.
-Starting with the easier turnpike problem, we shall present the proposed approach in detail in section \ref{sec:main_turnpike}, and then demonstrate how it can be adapted to solve the beltway problem as well in section \ref{sec:main_beltway}.
-Numerical experiments in section \ref{sec:exp} show that our method achieves state-of-the-art performances for the turnpike recovery, and is the first practical approach to solve the large-scale noisy beltway problem.
+Starting with the easier turnpike problem, we present the proposed distance distribution matching approach in Section \ref{sec:main_turnpike}, and then demonstrate how it can be adapted to solve the beltway problem in Section \ref{sec:main_beltway}.
+Convergence analysis of the proposed approach and the accompanying analysis of the difficulty of recovery are given in Section \ref{sec:cvg}.
+Numerical experiments in Section \ref{sec:exp} show that our method achieves state-of-the-art performances for the turnpike recovery, and is the first practical approach to solve the large-scale noisy beltway problem.
 We conclude this paper with a discussion of our results in Section \ref{sec:con}.
 The proofs of the formal results can be found in the Appendix.
+Detailed derivations of the proofs are given in the accompanying Supplementary Material.